lehoff/kairos/README.md

 In this case the `Callback` function will not be called.

-Chronos keeps track of all the running timers so your application code can concentrate on what it is supposed to do without having to do tedious book keeping.
+chronos keeps track of all the running timers so your application code can concentrate on what it is supposed to do without having to do tedious book keeping.

-## Testing with Chronos
+## Testing with chronos using meck

-Getting rid of tedious book keeping is not the only thing you get from using Chronos.
-By putting all your timers in the hands of Chronos you get a set-up that is very easy to mock so that you can abstract time out of your tests.
+Getting rid of tedious book keeping is not the only thing you get from using chronos.
+By putting all your timers in the hands of chronos you get a set-up that is very easy to mock so that you can abstract time out of your tests.